beneditotulio/htdocs-wp-php/README.md

 # htdocs-wp-php

-* This repository is about to store Wordpress projects.
+* This repository is about to store projects types bellow:
+  * PHP
+  * Laravel
+  * Wordpress